 she works as a gardener], it’s better than living in the village without water.”

-Every summer, for five years, the women of Galtare have participated in a morcha to the house of Vishnu Savara in Wada town (listed as Vada in the Census), around 30 kilometres from Galtare.
+Every summer, for five years, the women of Galtare have participated in a morcha to the house of Vishnu Savara in Vada town, around 30 kilometres from Galtare.
 Savara is a Bharatiya Janata Party leader and former minister for Tribal Development.
 Every time, they are turned away with false hopes.
 “Even though Vishnu saheb belongs to our village he has done nothing to help us,” Yogesh says.

 It’s noon on a Sunday as we speak, and the women and young girls are stepping outside their homes yet again, carrying several empty pots “Clean water is a luxury we cannot afford.
 I have learned to balance two handas on my head.
 It saves us time,” says Aasmita Dhanva, 15, while rushing to join a line of women waiting near the hand pump for their turn to fill water.
 “My chest and back hurt from using the pump.
 The pressure of the water is so low that it takes 20 minutes of pumping to fill one six-litre handa, says 27-year -old Sunanda Padwale.
 Her 10-year- old daughter Deepali takes over the task from her mother.
 She tries to work the pump only to realise the water is over.